 The Company reassesses the estimated fair value of the contingent consideration at the end of each reporting period based on the information available at the time.
-As of December 31, 2021, FCE's actual performance in revenue and margin targets exceeded the Company's original estimates as of the acquisition date.
-As a result, in the second quarter of fiscal year 2022, the Company recorded an expense of \$2.7 million within general and administrative expenses on the Company's condensed consolidated statements of operations, due to the change in estimated fair value of the contingent consideration.
+In the second quarter of fiscal year 2022, the Company recognized an expense of \$2.7 million due to the change in estimated fair value of the FCE contingent consideration based on revised estimates in revenue and margin targets.
+The expense was recorded within general and administrative expenses on the Company's condensed consolidated statements of operations.

-The following table represents the changes in the contingent consideration during the three and six months ended December 31, 2021 (in thousands):
+The following table represents the changes in the contingent consideration during the three and nine months ended March 31, 2022 (in thousands):